mohith007-rgb/gramseva/README.md

-which schemes are relevant to them, what information matters for eligibility, what the scheme actually provides, or where they should go to verify and apply.
+which schemes are relevant to them, what information matters for eligibility, what the scheme actually provides, or where they should go to verify and apply

 This becomes even harder when information is presented through formal government portals and documents that aren't designed around a person's individual situation.